Gentoo as a server: What sets the Linux operating system apart?

 What technical aspects make Gentoo servers stand out?

-- Flexibility and custom solutions
+- Flexibility and tailor-made solutions

 - Performance and resource optimisation